Creighton vs. Villanova Predictions, College Basketball BetMGM Promo Codes, & Picks - December 20

 Creighton Performance Insights

-- The Bluejays have a +198 scoring differential, topping opponents by 18.0 points per game.
-They're putting up 84.5 points per game to rank 28th in college basketball and are giving up 66.5 per contest to rank 75th in college basketball.
+- The Bluejays' +198 scoring differential (outscoring opponents by 18 points per game) is a result of scoring 84.5 points per game (28th in college basketball) while giving up 66.5 per contest (75th in college basketball).

-- The 39.6 rebounds per game Creighton averages rank 64th in the country, and are 8.7 more than the 30.9 its opponents grab per outing.
+- Creighton averages 39.6 rebounds per game (64th in college basketball) while allowing 30.9 per outing to its opponents.
+It outrebounds opponents by 8.7 boards per game.

-- Creighton makes 6.7 more threes per game than the opposition, 11.5 (fourth-most in college basketball) compared to its opponents' 4.8.
+- Creighton connects on 6.7 more threes per contest than the opposition, 11.5 (fourth-most in college basketball) compared to its opponents' 4.8.

-- Creighton loses the turnover battle by 2.7 per game, committing 9.7 (42nd in college basketball) while its opponents average 7.0.
+- Creighton has come up short in the turnover battle by 2.7 turnovers per game, committing 9.7 (41st in college basketball play) while forcing seven (363rd in college basketball).

+- The Wildcats' +93 scoring differential (outscoring opponents by 8.5 points per game) is a result of putting up 73.2 points per game (230th in college basketball) while allowing 64.7 per outing (44th in college basketball).

+- Villanova averages 38.6 rebounds per game (91st in college basketball) while conceding 33.1 per contest to opponents.
+It outrebounds opponents by 5.5 boards per game.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.